Entire home

 About the host

-My name is Krista, and I am the long-time curator and caretaker of Explorers’ Rest.
+My name is Krista, and I am the long-time owner and lover of Explorers’ Rest.
 Originally from Canada, I moved to the UK in 2002 and instantly fell in love with the character and history of Royal Greenwich.
 In 2005, I found this Victorian home—a little worn, a little forgotten, yet full of potential—and knew it was meant to be mine.

-When you step inside, I hope you feel the care, the craftsmanship, and the quiet joy that fills this home.
+When you step inside, I hope you feel the care and the quiet peace that fills this home.
 I’ve even left a photo album for you to enjoy, sharing the “before, during, and after” journey of its transformation.

 I look forward to meeting you!

-When you step inside, I hope you feel the care, the craftsmanship, and the quiet joy that fills this home.
+When you step inside, I hope you feel the care and the quiet peace that fills this home.
 I’ve even left a photo album for you to enjoy, sharing the “before, during, and after” journey of its transformation.

 I look forward to meeting you!